PacHashs/BloodHorn-Dev/README.md

 ![Code Quality](./quality_badge.svg)
 ##### Note: this is a mirror of bloodhorn's main repo in codeberg . all updates will go to codeberg before this github mirror .
 - you can see the main codeberg repo at : https://codeberg.org/PacHashs/BloodHorn
-- THIS REPO is to test PR expermients . it's not an upstream
 ---
 ## About BloodHorn
 BloodHorn is a modern, high-performance bootloader built on the EDK2 framework with Coreboot integration.
 Designed for speed, security, and reliability, it provides a robust foundation for system initialization across multiple architectures.